Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

 \section{Introduction}

 A fundamental question in quantum chemistry and condensed matter physics is finding the ground energy of a many-body system.
 A main obstacle to designing efficient classical algorithms for finding ground energy, is the need for exponentially many parameters to completely characterize the ground state.
-In practice, computational experts often make an additional assumption on the many-body system, that is the ground state can be well-approximated by a succinct classical description.
-In other words, there exists a poly-size classical circuit that can compute the amplitude of the ground state on any computational basis.
+In practice, computational experts often make an additional assumption on the many-body system, that is, the ground state can be well-approximated by a succinct classical description.
+Here ``succinct" refers to that there exists a poly-size classical circuit which computes the amplitude of the ground state on any computational basis.
 For instance, the Density Matrix Renormalization Group method (DMRG)~\cite{white1992density,white1993density,schollwock2005density,landau2015polynomial}, extensively used in quantum chemistry, operates under the assumption that the ground states can be represented by matrix-product states (MPS)~\cite{vidal2003efficient}.
-The Hartree-Fork method~\cite{fischer1987general}, on the other hand, assumes that the ground states can be represented as Fermionic Gaussian states.
-For two-dimensional and higher-dimensional local Hamiltonians, researchers have devised successful heuristic algorithms by representing the ground states by contractible projected entangled pair states~\cite{corboz2016variational,vanderstraeten2016gradient}.
-Additionally, there have been endeavors to model ground states using neural networks~\cite{gao2017efficient,carrasquilla2019reconstructing}.
+The Hartree-Fock method~\cite{fischer1987general}, on the other hand, assumes that the ground states can be represented as Fermionic Gaussian states.
+For two-dimensional and higher-dimensional local Hamiltonians, researchers have devised successful heuristic algorithms by representing the ground states by contractible projected entangled pair states~\cite{verstraete2008matrix,corboz2016variational,vanderstraeten2016gradient}.
+Additionally, there have been endeavors to model ground states using neural networks~\cite{carleo2017solving, sharir2022neural,gao2017efficient,carrasquilla2019reconstructing}.